 1tablespoonchopped fresh parsley

-Add butter to the dry, warm pot and place over MEDIUM heat.
-Once butter has melted, stir in flour, and cook for 3 to 5 minutes stirring constantly to form a roux.
-Add all-purpose seasoning, ground mustard, and pepper.
-Slowly add milk, whisking well as you add it.
+Add the butter to the dry, warm pot and place it over MEDIUM heat.
+Once the butter has melted, whisk in the flour, and cook, whisking constantly, for 2 to 3 minutes to form a roux.
+Add the all-purpose seasoning, ground mustard, and pepper.
+Slowly add the milk, whisking well as you add it.
 Cook and stir until bubbly and slightly thickened, about 3 to 4 minutes.

-Add cheddar and Velveeta (or your cheese of choice).
+Add the cheddar and Velveeta (or your cheese of choice).
 Cook, stirring constantly, until melted.